Day 1053

 God gave us a 9 lb.
 13 oz. baby Justin on August 26, 2010.
 He was strong, funny, smart and loved to play with his Little Tykes t-ball set.

 And then he left us for a while.
-He was here, physically, but too traumatized by pain and strung out on toxic drugs to be recognized.
+He was here, physically, but too traumatized by pain and affected by drugs and side effects of drugs to be recognized.

-Now God is giving him back to us.
+Now he is coming back to us.
 Scarred and changed, but the light has returned to his blue eyes and he is able to be funny again.
 Really funny, actually.
 He makes me laugh every day.
 And he knows things that other kids don’t know.
 He understands things about people and life and God that are well beyond his years.

 One thought on “Day 1053